Used and loved by millions

 Linguistic Context

-The phrase "change in demand" functions as a noun phrase, typically serving as the subject or object of a sentence.
-As Ludwig AI confirms, it is a grammatically sound construction used to describe alterations in the desire or need for goods or services.
+The phrase "change in demand" functions as a noun phrase, often serving as the subject or object of a sentence.
+Ludwig AI indicates its widespread use across diverse contexts, acting as a key element in describing economic or market dynamics.

 Expression frequency: Very common